Tanzania at a Glance

 Tanzania’s main agricultural products include coffee, tea, cotton, corn, wheat, cattle, and sheep.
 Tanzanian mining efforts are mostly concentrated on gold, base metals, and diamonds.
 With companies from Australia, Canada, and South Africa investing in the gold sector, it is fast becoming one of Africa’s major producers.
 In the energy sector, many people work for oil and gas companies, as well as for companies focusing on renewable energy sources such as solar and wind power, hydropower, and biomass.

 If you will be working in Tanzania in the industrial sector, you will probably end up in Dar es Salaam.
-With a population of 4.36 million, Dar es Salaam, which means City of Peace in Arabic, is home to 10% of the mainland population.
+With a population of 4.36 million, Dar es Salaam, which means City of Peace in Arabic, is home to over 10% of the mainland population.
 It is Tanzania’s largest and richest city, and its economic center.

 Dar es Salaam has experienced a major construction boom over the past few years.
 Despite this, an estimated 70% of the population lives in informal housing and slums.
 Other problems plaguing Dar es Salaam include an outdated public transportation system and occasional power rationing.